Tents For Camping Reviews and Guide

 Camping Tent Styles

 The structure of a tent matters for various reasons, which includes space, sturdiness and how it pitches.
-These are the main styles we find when deciding to choose tents for camping.
+These are the main styles we will find when deciding to choose tents for camping.

 The A Frame Tent

-The A frame style tent is one of the main style's we would have seen a fair few years ago before other styles become available.
+The A frame style tent is one of the most popular style's we would have seen a fair few years ago before other styles become available.
 These are shaped like an A when set up with two poles at the front and back ( creating a triangle) and a pole across the top section.

 These can lack room inside because the walls slope inwards at the top leaving less head and body space than other tents for camping, in the top section.